Houston Backhoe Accident Attorneys

-Each year, a significant number of construction site accidents occur in Texas because the employee of another contractor lack the proper training and skill to operate heavy machinery on a crowded job site.
+Each year, a significant number of backhoe accidents occur in Texas because the employee of another contractor lacks the proper training and skill to operate heavy machinery on a crowded job site.
 When safety procedures and training are not followed, on-the-job accidents can be deadly.
-If you have been injured due to someone else’s negligent operation of a backhoe, call us for a free consultation.
-Simmons and Fletcher, P.C. has helped thousands of people put their lives back together.
+If you have been injured due to someone else’s negligent operation of a backhoe, talk to a backhoe accident lawyer about your rights today at 800-298-0111.

 - Being struck by the moving machine, swinging booms, or other machine components